collingeorge/rTKA-Multimodal-Anesthesia-Protocol/03_Anesthesia_Protocols/Protocol_3_OpioidBased.md

 - [ ] Fentanyl infusion capability (premix availability or preparation workflow)
 - [ ] Hydromorphone available for carefully titrated rescue dosing
 - [ ] Multimodal foundation agents (acetaminophen, NSAIDs/COX-2 if appropriate, dexamethasone, ondansetron)
-- [ ] Sugammadex available per institutional policy
+- [ ] Sugammadex available in OR and PACU per institutional policy
 - [ ] Lipid emulsion 20% available where local anesthetic techniques are performed (if blocks/LIA are used)

 **Protocols and Policies:**